Chairman & CEO, FC Dallas

 Hunt shares his late father Lamar Hunt’s passion for soccer and the family’s vision for the sport’s success in the United States.
 At Lamar’s request, Clark engaged in the formative discussions for MLS lending his proven business acumen to the league’s financial and legal structure.
 Now in its 26th season, MLS has earned a stake in the landscape of professional sports and is well-positioned for future growth.

-In 1999, Clark Hunt worked closely his with father to construct the first “soccer-specific stadium” in the United States in Columbus, Ohio.
+In 1999, Hunt worked closely his with father to construct the first “soccer-specific stadium” in the United States in Columbus, Ohio.
 Realizing the vision of Lamar Hunt, the debut of professional soccer at Columbus Crew Stadium on May 15, 1999, represented a pivotal moment in the history of MLS and solidified the long-term viability of soccer in the United States.
 Six years later, in 2005, Hunt Sports Group unveiled what is now Toyota Stadium, a 145-acre soccer complex in Frisco, Texas, and the home of FC Dallas.

-As stadium construction, new investment, player development and a broadening fan base continue to shape the soccer marketplace in North America, Clark Hunt is intimately involved in the development and direction of MLS.
-Hunt currently serves as one of four members of the MLS Board of Governors appointed to Commissioner Don Garber’s Executive Committee.
-He is also a member of the Competition Committee as well as the league’s Labor and Philanthropy Committees.
+As stadium construction, new investment, player development and a broadening fan base continue to shape the soccer marketplace in North America, Hunt is intimately involved in the development and direction of MLS.
+Hunt currently serves as the Co-Chairman of the Product Strategy Committee and as a member of the league’s Labor and Governance Committees.

 Clark Knobel Hunt was born on Feb.
 19, 1965 and graduated from the St. Mark’s School of Dallas in 1983.
 The Hunts have three children – Gracelyn, Knobel and Ava.